 I’m dreamin’ my life away’

 Fortunately before you have time to dwell on that too much you’re back into the chorus.
 This is the sound of the Everly Brothers and Boudleaux Bryant at their best.
-According to Phil, the acetate featuring Bryant on vocals would have been a hit anyway, such was the beauty of the song.
+According to Phil, the acetate featuring Boudleaux on vocals would have been a hit anyway, such was the beauty of the song.
 Maybe so, but it’s his and brother Don’s voices, and Atkins’ guitar work, that make All I Have to Do is Dream a classic.

 The other song, Claudette, hasn’t aged as well, but it’s a decent enough uptempo acoustic track, written by Roy Orbison and named after his first wife.
 As a B-side, however, it would certainly have been better than average, and as it helped propel ‘The Big O’ to success and helped buy him a cadillac, then it’s alright by me.